Azure/fta-azure-machine-learning/fundamentals/src/README.md

 > If you already have tags in your resource group and you want to propagate them to your resources, you can use `[resourceGroup().tags]` in the **Resource Tags** parameter.

+## Notebooks

+The notebooks folder contain a couple of fundamental jupyter notebooks to demo various aspects of the AzureML SDK.
+It takes approximately 40 minutes to run all the notebooks.

 ## References

 Various resources used while curating the demos: